common-fate/docs-archive/docs/provider-development/tutorial/01-create.md

 ```

 :::info
 The output that you're seeing above is the **schema** of the Provider.
-The schema helps Common Fate understand what the provider grants access to, and what configuration variables are required.
+The schema helps Glide understand what the provider grants access to, and what configuration variables are required.
 :::